adoptium/temurin-build/README.md

 ## The makejdk-any-platform.sh script

-`makejdk-any-platform.sh` is the entry point for building (Adopt) OpenJDK binaries.
+`makejdk-any-platform.sh` is the entry point for building (Adoptium) OpenJDK binaries.
 Building natively or in a docker container are both supported.
 This script (and its supporting scripts) have defaults, but you can override these as needed.
 The scripts will auto detect the platform and architecture it is running on and